CamDavidsonPilon/lifelines/docs/Examples.rst

     power = power_under_cph(n_exp, n_con, p_exp, p_con, postulated_hazard_ratio)
     # 0.4957

 Problems with convergence in the Cox Proportional Hazard Model
 ################################################################

 Since the estimation of the coefficients in the Cox proportional hazard model is done using the Newton-Raphson algorithm, there is sometimes a problem with convergence.
 Here are some common symptoms and possible resolutions:

  - Some coefficients are many orders of magnitude larger than others, and the standard error of the coefficient is equally as large.
 This can be seen using the ``print_summary`` method on a fitted ``CoxPHFitter`` object.
 Look for a ``RuntimeWarning`` about variances being too small.
 The dataset may contain a constant column, which provides no information for the regression (Cox model doesn't have a traditional "intercept" term like other regression models).
-Or, the data is completely seperable, which means that there exists a covariate the completely determines whether an event occured or not.
+Or, the data is completely separable, which means that there exists a covariate the completely determines whether an event occured or not.
 For example, for all "death" events in the dataset, there exists a covariate that is constant amongst all of them.
 Another problem may be a colinear relationship in your dataset - see the third point below.

  - Adding a very small ``penalizer_coef`` significantly changes the results.
 This probably means that the step size is too large.
 Try decreasing it, and returning the ``penalizer_coef`` term to 0.

  - ``LinAlgError: Singular matrix`` is thrown.
 This means that there is a linear combination in your dataset.
 That is, a column is equal to the linear combination of 1 or more other columns.
 Try to find the relationship by looking at the correlation matrix of your dataset.

  - If using the ``strata`` arugment, make sure your stratification group sizes are not too small.
+Try ``df.groupby(strata).count()``.